ATTENTION: FACULTY, ACADEMIC STAFF, AND GRADUATE STUDENTS

-Interested in learning how to create new visual arts and cultural community-engaged partnerships?
-Are you new to using visual creative activities for community-engaged social change?
+Interested in learning how to create new community-engaged partnerships with multiple partners?
 This panel will introduce you to faculty colleagues and their community partners who have created equitable partnerships with impact.